dollarpo7/Telios1/README.md

 # Telios1

-Thid Project contains the following files:
+Third Project contains the following files:

 1. A basic .NET Core application
 2. An ARM Teamplate (IAC) to deploy a Web App with slots